monteilhet/click/README.md

  * -r option : open the specified click configuration with clicky and run userlevel click engine with it
  * -f option  : open the specified click configuration with clicky (show the configuration graph) without running it.
  * -k : Read configuration from kernel.

+##  click concepts

+click router : Extensible toolkit for writing packet processors

+Architecture centered on elements
+ * Small building blocks
+ * Perform simple operations e.g. decrease TTL

+Click routers : Directed graphs of elements

++ Router: Elements connected by edges
++ Output ports to input ports
++ Describes possible packet flows

+Ports:
+ * Push port: Source initiates packet transfer: event based packet flow
+ * Pull port: Destination initiates packet transfer (Used with polling, scheduling,...)
+ * Agnostic port: Becomes push or pull

+Compound elements:
+ * Group elements in larger elements

+Elements (actually element classes): C++ classes Element instantations: C++ objects
+Click router configurations (or short Click routers): text files parsed when starting Click, Click builds object graph of elements

+Handlers:
+ * Like function calls to an element
+ * ReadHandler: request a value from an element
+ * WriteHandler: pass a string to an element
+   NB (There is no ReadWriteHandler: you can’t call a ReadHandler with arguments)
+ * Can be called from other elements or through socket